 Privacy and community

-The homes' distinctive planed wood wings break up the longhouses into separate living units, and give the homes good outdoor space on both sides.
-At the same time, the wings create a sense of privacy between the dwellings, without losing cohesion and community.
+The characteristic wings of the houses in planed wood break up the longhouses into separate housing units, and gives the homes good outdoor spaces to both sides.
+At the same time, the wings create a sense of privacy between the dwellings, but without losing cohesion and community.
 The wings also mark a natural arrival side, as well as a sunny living side.
 Inside each dwelling, the vertical and horizontal lines are repeated, for example with the wooden cladding of the staircase, which provides warmth and materiality to break up the otherwise white surfaces.